ccbarnesni-source/Data-Science-Portfolio/README.md

 (Last updated: 20/4/26)

 ## Project 1
 Implementation of standard ML algorithms in Python using only numpy and pandas.
 A heavily improved version of an MSc coursework piece.
 Sklearn models are used to compare accuracy and performance.
 Task 1 involves a regression task using ordinary least squares, ridge and lasso regression.
 Task 2 involves implementing kNN, random forests and SVMs.
 Task 3 invovles logistic regression and kernelised SVMs.
-As of 20th April, the linear regression models and KNN are complete to a satisfactory level.
-The RF, SVM and logisitic regression models remain incomplete.
+As of 4th May 2026, the linear regression models and KNN are complete to a satisfactory level.
+The logsitic regression model is almost complete minus a few small writeups.
+The RF and SVM models remain incomplete.

 # Education